luismedel/clarin/README.md

 ![Image](./logo-w480.png)

-Clarin is a simple, zero-dependency, dogmatic static website generator written as a single C# source file.
+Clarin is a simple, zero-dependency, dogmatic static website generator written in C#.

 Clarin takes a directory with content files and templates and renders them into a static HTML website.
 No more.
 No less.